codepath/prisma-express-setup/README.md

 - Provision a Postgres database, deploy the web service to Render by linking your GitHub repo, set `DATABASE_URL` env variable.

-- The build command in Render should be `npm install && npm run build`
+- The build command in Render should be `npm run build`